ubernostrum/django-contact-form/docs/forms.rst

     Under the hood, this form uses a somewhat abstracted interface in order to make it easier to subclass and add functionality.

-    These attributes play a role in determining behavior:
+    The following attributes play a role in determining behavior, and any of them can be implemented as an attribute or as a method:

     .. attribute:: from_email

        The email address to use in the ``From:`` header of the message.
-This can also be implemented as a method named ``from_email()``, in which case it will be called when constructing the message.
 By default, this is the value of the setting ``DEFAULT_FROM_EMAIL``.

     .. attribute:: recipient_list

        The list of recipients for the message.
-This can also be implemented as a method named ``recipient_list()``, in which case it will be called when constructing the message.
 By default, this is the email addresses specified in the setting ``MANAGERS``.

     .. attribute:: subject_template_name